FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 This is the specification of how to perform the load classification.

-Any intended load value can be classified, according to the given search goal.
+Any intended load value can be classified, according to the given Search Goal.

 The algorithm uses (some subsets of) the set of all available trial results from trials measured at a given intended load at the end of the search.
-All durations are those returned by the measurer.
+All durations are those returned by the Measurer.

 The block at the end of this appendix holds pseudocode which computes two values, stored in variables named optimistic and pessimistic.
 The pseudocode happens to be a valid Python code.

-If both values are computed to be true, the load in question is classified as a lower bound according to the given search goal.
+If both values are computed to be true, the load in question is classified as a lower bound according to the given Search Goal.
 If both values are false, the load is classified as an upper bound.
 Otherwise, the load is classified as undecided.

 The pseudocode expects the following variables to hold values as follows:

-- goal_duration_sum: The duration sum value of the given search goal.
+- goal_duration_sum: The duration sum value of the given Search Goal.

-- goal_exceed_ratio: The exceed ratio value of the given search goal.
+- goal_exceed_ratio: The exceed ratio value of the given Search Goal.

 - good_long_sum: Sum of durations across trials with trial duration at least equal to the goal final trial duration and with a trial loss ratio